 Getting a good night's sleep really is essential when it comes to looking and feeling at your very best.
-The current NHS guidelines recommend that all adults need between six and eight hours of sleep each night to function at their best, and that sleep needs to be quality and undisturbed.
+The current NHS guidelines recommend that all adults need between seven and nine hours of sleep each night to function at their best, and that sleep needs to be quality and undisturbed.
 But what happens if we don't achieve that level and quality of sleep?

 We've worked alongside our resident sleep psychologist, Katherine Hall of Somnus Therapy, and research from the NHS to visualise the effects of a lack of sleep over time on our very own digitally rendered Sleep Deprived Sally and her equally tired friend, Sleep Deprived Sam.

 Well rested Sally (and Sam)

 Let's start from the place we'd all love to be - perfectly well slept!
 As we can see from our images, Sally and Sam both look happy and healthy with the recommended sleep every night.
 Their skin is full of colour and their eyes look bright, with no bags or wrinkles.
 The expression on their faces suggest that they're happy, something that makes a big difference to her outward appearance.